Altinn/altinn-studio-docs/content/app/app-dev-course/_index.en.md

 This intro course is divided into six modules and covers a fictitious case for the municipality of Sogndal.
-Over the course of these six modules, you will have gone through the main functionality of an Altinn App, as well as testing of the app locally and in a test environment.
+Over the course of these six modules, you will have gone through the main functionality of an Altinn App, as well as testing the app locally and in a test environment.

 Three things has to be in order before you can get started with this course.